-How to access your information or change your account preferences
+How to access your information or change your contact preferences

 The accuracy of your information is important to us.
-If you think any information we have about you is incorrect, outdated or incomplete, you can login to your Thiscovery account at any time to update your personal information.
-If you do not have a Thiscovery account or you are unsure how to update your personal information, please contact us via email@example.com.
+If you think any information we have about you is incorrect, outdated or incomplete, you can contact us via firstname.lastname@example.org.

 - clicking on ‘manage your subscription preferences’ or the ‘unsubscribe’ link at the bottom of marketing emails